bh90210/soul/README.md

 This implementation is based on the [Nicotine+](https://nicotine-plus.github.io/nicotine-plus/doc/SLSKPROTOCOL.html) documentation but [aioslsk](https://aioslsk.readthedocs.io) was also consulted regularly too.

+## How to use

+## Aknolegements

 Fork of https://github.com/a-cordier/goose.
-Thank to a-cordier for starting the effort as this is usually the hardest part.
+Thanks to a-cordier for starting the effort as this is usually the hardest part.